-Nokia said to have loaded Android onto some Lumia phones before Microsoft deal [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Nokia said to have loaded Android onto some Lumia phones before Microsoft deal [UPDATED]Alex Wagner - Editorial Director of News and Content

 Just about any time that a new Nokia Lumia Windows Phone is released, comments of "If only it ran Android!" are sure to follow.
 Of course, the partnership formed between Microsoft and Nokia in February 2011 always made such a device seem unlikely, and the fact that Microsoft recently agreed to acquire Nokia's hardware business means that what many folks have described as their dream device won't ever come to fruition.
 According to a new report, though, Nokia has loaded Android onto some of its phones in the past.